ChrisEdwards/TheEffectiveDeveloperBook/manuscript/Chapter1.md

 ### What is passion?
 So you want to be like Bob.
 You want that kind of driving passion?
 First let's look at what passion is.
 It's pretty simple really.
 Its a desire to do something.
 It's a burning desire to do it. (does this even belong)

-Do I have to be born with passion?
+### Do I have to be born with passion?
 You are probably wondering, "Do I have to be born with passion?
 Or can I cultivate it?"
 I think the answer is obvious.
 No one is born passionate about something.
 They acquire that passion somewhere along the way.
 It wasn't until I was 12 or so that I began to have a passion for computers (and later, software development).
 Prior to that, I didn't know anything about computers, so how could I be passionate about it?
+So no, its not something you're born with.
+And yes, you can cultivate your passion.

 ### How do I cultivate passion?
 So we see that we aren't born with passion, so how to you get it?
 How do you cultivate it?
 Let's begin with a story.